ACEJMC assessment plan, graduate programs

 For the MAIJ program, the further expectation is that students are proficient in investigative reporting techniques, tools and practices that enable them to launch high-level investigative reporting careers.

-As with Cronkite undergraduate programs, emphasis is placed on the time-honored journalistic values of accuracy, responsibility, fairness, balance and integrity that characterize the School’s namesake.
-Students are expected to master current tools and technologies and be prepared to not only adapt to but lead continual transformation in their chosen fields.
+Emphasis is placed on the time-honored journalistic values of accuracy, responsibility, fairness, balance and integrity that characterize the School’s namesake.
+Students are expected to master current tools and technologies and be prepared to not only adapt to but also lead continual transformation in their chosen fields.

-The MMC and MSJ programs use the same assessment measures based on ACEJMC values and competencies, as well as specific learning goals for each program.
-Learning values and competencies are included in all course syllabi and are posted here.
+The MMC and MASJ programs use the same assessment measures based on ACEJMC values and competencies, as well as specific learning goals for each program.
+Learning values and competencies are included in all course syllabi and posted on the School’s website.
 Class syllabi are reviewed before the start of each semester to ensure they include learning outcomes specific to each course and that they reference ACEJMC values and competencies.

 Similar assessment measures are used for the MAIJ program, although the capstone project is evaluated somewhat differently due to the distinctive nature of this degree program.